-- 9.2.2 10.2.2 If WADA's Executive Committee does not accept all or any part of the CRC''s recommendation, it shall not substitute its own decision but instead shall remit the matter back to the CRC so that the CRC may consider the matter further and decide how to proceed (e.g., by making a revised recommendation to WADA''s Executive

-Committee).
-If $WADA^{l}s$ Executive Committee also does not accept the CRCls second recommendation on the matter, it may either refer the matter back to the CRC again or else take its own decision on the matter, as it sees fit.

-- 9.2.3 10.2.3 Where WADA's Executive Committee decides to accept the CRC''s recommendation to issue a formal notice of non-compliance to a Signatory (whether immediately, or automatically upon expiry of the deadlinetimeframe specified in accordance with Article 9.4.58.4.5, if the CRC concludes that the Non-Conformities have still not been corrected by then), WADA shall issue such formal notice to the Signatory, setting out the matters referenced at Article 10.1.1.
+- 9.2.1 10.2.1 At its next meeting in person, or else (if the CRC so recommends) by teleconference or by circular email communication, WADA's Executive Committee will decide whether to accept the CRC's recommendation.
+The CRC's recommendation and the decision of WADA's Executive Committee in respect of that recommendation shall be made public (e.g., by publication of the minutes of WADA's Executive Committee's televative Committee's deliberations on the matter) no more than fourteen (14) days after WADA's Executive Committee's makes its decision's made. - 9.2.2 10.2.2 If WADA's Executive Committee does not accept all or any part of the CRC's recommendation, it shall not substitute its own decision but instead shall remit the matter back to the CRC so that the CRC may consider the matter further and decide how to proceed (e.g., by making a revised recommendation to WADA's Executive Committee).
+If WADA's Executive Committee also does not accept the CRC's second recommendation on the matter, it may either refer the matter back to the CRC again or else take its own decision on the matter, as it sees fit. - 9.2.3 10.2.3 Where WADA's Executive Committee decides to accept the CRC''s recommendation to issue a formal notice of non-compliance to a Signatory (whether immediately, or automatically upon expiry of the deadlinetimeframe specified in accordance with Article 9.4.58.4.5, if the CRC concludes that the Non-Conformities have still not been corrected by then), WADA shall issue such formal notice to the Signatory, setting out the matters referenced at Article10.1.1.
 9.1.1.
-The process thereafter is set out in flow- chart form format in Figure Two in-(Article 65 above). - 9.2.4 10.2.4Where the Signatory Consequences specifiedproposed in the formal notice may have an effect in relation to the Olympic Games or Paralympic Games, e.g., by affectingaffect attendance at/participation in the Olympic Games or Paralympic Games, WADA shall copy the notice formally to the International Olympic Committee and/or the International Paralympic Committee (as applicable).
+The process thereafter is set out in flow- chart formformat in Figure Two in(Article 65 above). - 9.2.4 10.2.4Where the Signatory Consequences specified proposed in the formal notice may have an effect in relation to the Olympic Games or Paralympic Games, e.g., by affectingaffect attendance at/participation in the Olympic Games or Paralympic Games, WADA shall copy the notice formally to the

+International Olympic Committee and/or the International Paralympic Committee (as applicable).
 The formal notice sent to the Signatory (or a summary thereof) shall also be publicly reported on WADA's website and sent to WADA's stakeholders once that notice has been received by the Signatory.
 WADA's stakeholders may assist in the publicisingpublicizing of the notice, such as by publicly reporting it on their own websites.